fleek-network/fleek-network-docs/references/Docker/build-and-run-in-docker.md

 ## Check the Dockerfile

-You should have [changed directory](#change-directory-to-lightning-source-code) to the projectory directory.
+You should have [changed directory](#change-directory-to-lightning-source-code) to the projecto directory.

 If you run a `cat Dockerfile`, you should have content similar to: